Foe (film)

-Foe is a 2023 science fiction psychological thriller film directed by Australian director Garth Davis, from a screenplay he co-wrote with Canadian writer Iain Reid, based on Reid's 2018 novel of the same name.
-It’s an Australian-U.S. co-production filmed in Australia.
+Foe is a 2023 psychological science fiction film, directed by Garth Davis, from a screenplay he co-wrote with Iain Reid, based on Reid's 2018 novel.
 Starring Saoirse Ronan, Paul Mescal, and Aaron Pierre, it concerns a young couple, Hen and Junior, having marital issues when Junior is called to serve on a space station.
+It is an international co-production of Australia and the United States.

-Foe premiered at the 2023 New York Film Festival on September 30, 2023.
-It was released in the United States by Amazon MGM Studios on October 6, 2023, and in Australia by Transmission Films on November 2, 2023.
-In early 2024, the film was available to stream on Amazon Prime Video.
+Foe premiered at the New York Film Festival on September 30, 2023.
+It was released in the United States by Amazon MGM Studios on October 6 and in Australia by Transmission Films on November 2.
+Foe received largely negative reviews from film critics.